Question from Kellie: Right now we have a DSL Internet from our local phone company.

 But there’s also bad a bit of bad news…

 Those “Data Tokens” aren’t cheap.
-In fact, it will cost you an additional 9 bucks a month just for a measly 3GB of extra data.
+In fact, it will cost you about 10 bucks a month extra just for a measly 3GB of extra data.
 That really isn’t much for a family like yours that does a lot of video streaming.

 Bottom line: HughesNet is being honest when they say their data plans come with unlimited data, but their commercials are a bit misleading when they casually mention “no hard data limits” without explaining exactly what that means.

 I hope this helps, Kellie.
 Good luck!

 Update from Kellie: Thanks for that explanation.
 It was a big help!